GGrassia/QCP/Readme.md

 - **Sort files based on extension**

-> Since both Windows and OSX use extensions to know how to open a file, I figured it would be simpler to use the same criteria to sort the files.
+> Since both Windows and OSX use extensions to know how to open a file, I figured it would be simpler to use the same criterion to sort the files.

+- **Rename moved file if a file with the same name is already present**

+> Because overwriting without prompts is BAD.

 - **Json based configuration**